MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-sell-apps-appsource.md

 > [!NOTE]
 > Even if a user has an assigned license (plan) that maps to permission sets through the entitlement for that license, the user must still be granted those permissions inside [!INCLUDE [prod_short](includes/prod_short.md)] to have access.
 In other words, the license only defines the maximum permission to app functionality paid for, but users with the license might be granted less inside [!INCLUDE [prod_short](includes/prod_short.md)].

-### Side-by-side support
+## Side-by-side support

 The side-by-side support is the ability to fall-back to custom licensing for existing customers in a transition period.
 It's crucial that you implement side-by-side support for your app before opting into transactability on AppSource.
 To enable side-by-side support, you must create an entitlement, which maps the user to the required permission sets to run their custom licensing.

-> The `Unlicensed` type of entitlement is only applied to users who don't have an offer defined in the app’s entitlements.
-It's then possible to test for this unlicensed scenario and perform your custom licensing as before for existing customers, allowing side-by-side support while transitioning existing customers to the new AppSource transactability model.
+On the entitlement object, you must set the `Type` property to `Unlicensed`.
+For more information, see [Entitlement object](devenv-entitlement-object.md).

 ## See also